 However, our method also has a drawback.
 If we use a small tolerance value for the proximity detection a coarsening step or an edge flip may result in an interpenetration.
-We can simply solve this problem by preventing a remeshing of all triangles that are in contact but in future we want to provide a better solution for this problem by using a continuous collision detection based on "pseudo-trajectories" as proposed by [BB09].
+We can simply solve this problem by either increasing the tolerance value or preventing a remeshing of all triangles that are in contact.
+However, in future we want to provide a better solution for this problem by using a continuous collision detection based on "pseudo-trajectories" as proposed by [BB09].